Silverspring, Saskatoon

 Silverspring is a residential neighbourhood located in northeast Saskatoon, Saskatchewan, Canada.
 It is a suburban subdivision, composed mostly of low-density, single detached houses.
 As of 2007, the area is home to 4,936 residents.
 The neighbourhood is considered a high income area, with an average family income of $85,084, an average dwelling value of $322,670 and a home ownership rate of 97.8%.

 According to MLS data, the average sale price of a home as of 2013 was $407,171.

 History

-The majority of Silverspring was constructed during the late 1980s and through the 1990s, on land formerly administered by the University of Saskatchewan.
-The land for the Silverspring community was annexed between 1955, and 1959; however, the majority of residential building construction was done after 1991, and a small amount of construction was just one decade before this.
+The majority of Silverspring was constructed during the early 1990s Till 2000, on land formerly administered by the University of Saskatchewan.
+The land for the Silverspring community was annexed between 1955, and 1959;.
+Development started in 1986 however due to the recession and housing downturn, the majority of residential building construction was done after 1991, and a small amount of construction was just one decade before this.

 Notable Saskatoon athletes and contributors to the sports world had roadways of Silverspring named in their honour.
 They include Diane Jones Konihowski, Hal Laycoe, Catriona Le May Doan and Vera Pezer.